netinvent/command_runner/README.md

 exit_code, command_runner('ping 127.0.0.1', timeout=30)
 ```

+### Remarks on processes

+Using `shell=True` will spawn a shell which will spawn the desired child process.
-Be aware that when running under windows, using shell=True will stop the shell thread but not the child thread.
+Be aware that under windows, no direct process tree is available.
-Hance shell=True is not compatible with timeouts under windows.
-shell=False can be used for any non cmd integrated command by providing it's full path.
+We fixed this by using `taskkill /F /T /PID parentPID` in order to kill the process tree.

 #### Disabling logs

-Whenever you want another loglevel for command_runner, you might do with the following statement in your codeclimate
+Whenever you want another loglevel for command_runner, you might do with the following statement in your code

 ```
 import logging